New & Used Dodge Challenger: In Depth

 The Dodge Challenger is a two-door muscle coupe that retains its retro look and feel better than its competition.
-Designed to combine the past with the present, the Challenger competes with the classic rivals like the Chevy Camaro and Ford Mustang.
+Designed to blend the past with the present, the Challenger competes with the classic rivals like the Ford Mustang and Chevy Camaro.

 Although the Challenger was on hiatus for three decades, it was a muscle car from the start.
 The Challenger has remained true to its roots, its two generations spanning a three-decade hiatus yet still looking, driving and performing closely enough to recognize it at the same model.
 It's still primarily up against the Ford Mustang and Chevrolet Camaro, though its pricing outstrips either when configured with the SRT8 package.